-In the opinion, of the directors of the Australian Chamber Orchestra Instrument Fund Pty Ltd as Trustee for the Australia Chamber Orchestra Instrument Fund:
+In the opinion, of the directors of the Australian Chamber Orchestra Instrument Fund Pty Limited as Trustee for the Australia Chamber Orchestra Instrument Fund:

-- a. the financial statements and notes set out on pages 17 to 29 are in accordance with the Corporations Act 2001, including: - Giving a true and fair view of its financial position as at 30 June 2018 and of its performance for the financial year ended on that date; and - Complying with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable (refer Note 14).
+- (a) The financial statements and notes set out on pages 9 to 26 are in accordance with the Corporations Act 2001, including: - i.
+Giving a true and fair view of its financial position as at 30 June 2020 and of its performance for the financial year ended on that date; and - ii.
+Complying with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable (refer Note 13).